-You can define two LPD printers, one for each available port.
+You can define two LPD printers.

 - Queue name.
 Define a queue name here.
 This will be the queue name used by LPR devices to assign print jobs. - Printer Port.
-Select one of two ports from the drop-down list.
+Select a port from the drop-down list.
 You may have two printers on different ports. - Queue.
 This box shows the status and source of all the print jobs currently in the LPD queues.